ag10717/github-actions/README.md

 **Question**: "Can you share the workflows?"

 **Answer**: *Workflows defined at the "base" level are the same as a `pipeline.yaml` file and exist to define the methods for this particular repository.
 [Re-useable Workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) can be shared between workflows.
 Actions should be re-used between any workflows.*

-## Thoughts

-As with the presentation given, these thoughts are mine, and selecting a pattern that fits most of the applications we deploy should be thought of holistically instead of shoehorning the current configuration into another setup.

 ## Comparisons